 Communication: Excellent communication and negotiation skills.
 Must be able to provide courteous and effective service to co-workers, volunteers and the general public.
 Ability to read and comprehend documents such as safety rules, operating and maintenance instructions, and procedure manuals.
 Ability to write routine reports and correspondence.
 Ability to effectively present information in one-on-one and small group format.

 Computer: Computer literate, Internet savvy, and experience with MS Word, Excel, and Power Point preferred, speed and accuracy are essential.
-Knowledge of Retail Star preferred and Altru database and Gmail and Shoparoo beneficial.
+Knowledge of Retail Star preferred and Altru database, familiarity with Gmail and Shopify beneficial.

 Math: Ability to calculate figures and amounts such as discounts, interest, proportions, percentages, area, circumference, and volume.
 Ability to apply concepts of basic algebra and geometry.